3-4 Days in Medellin: What to Do in the City of the Eternal Spring

 Hours: 4:30am-6pm (closes 3pm on Sunday)

 Note: There is another local produce market in Medellin, the Placita de Florez market.
 This one is within walking distance from the rest of the tourist sites in Candelaria.
-Because of it’s proximity in downtown, the Placita de Florez is definitely the more convenient market to visit, but it is significantly smaller than Plaza Minorista.
+Because of its proximity in downtown, the Placita de Florez is definitely the more convenient market to visit, but it is significantly smaller than Plaza Minorista.

 We really liked the vast size and huge variety of produce here at Plaza Minorista, and do think it’s worth coming out to see.
 However, if you’re short on time or just prefer to stay closer to downtown, the Placita de Florez market is a good second choice.